deathworlders/online/content/book/deathworlders/chapter-24-alien-world.md

 "Hi!
 What can I do for you?" she asked.

-"Hi, uh...
-Julian Etsicitty, I'm here for my dead letter?"
+"Hi, uh...Julian Etsicitty, I'm here for my dead letter?"

 She froze.
-"Oh...
-Oh, honey, I'm so sorry."
+"Oh...Oh, honey, I'm so sorry."

 "Why, what happened?"

-"Well nothing *happened*, I mean, it's all here... all of it..."
+"Well nothing *happened*, I mean, it's all here...all of it..."
 She recovered herself and produced a form for him to sign - ten years and change into the extraterrestrial contact age and the United States Postal Service still hadn't weaned itself off hardcopy paperwork - checked his ID then vanished to stamp and file the form.
 "Head on out front, I'll bring it round."